The Clients tab

 What the Clients tab shows — unique clients, new clients, the new-vs-returning split, your top clients by spend, where your clients come from, and (project-based) how many sessions per booking.

-The Clients tab answers "who is paying me?".
-It looks at every client who booked you in the selected period and slices them by how many came back, who spent the most, and where they're from.
+The Clients tab is about the people behind the bookings: who's booking you in the period you're viewing, how many keep coming back, who spends the most, and where they're travelling from.

-- Unique Clients — how many distinct clients booked you in the selected period.
+- Unique Clients — how many different people booked you.

 New vs Returning Clients